 As parameter Config is a list of key-value tuples, that is, a data type called a property list, it can be handled by the proplists module.
 A value can, for example, be searched for and returned with function proplists:get_value/2.
 Also, or alternatively, the general lists module contains useful functions.

-Normally, the only operations performed on Config is insert (adding a tuple to the head of the list) and lookup.
-Common Test provides a simple macro named ?config, which returns a value of an item in Config given the key (exactly like proplists:get_value).
-Example: PrivDir = ?config(priv_dir, Config).
+Normally, the only operations performed on Config are insertion (adding a tuple to the head of the list) and lookup.
+To look up a value in the config, proplists:get_value can be used.
+For example: PrivDir = proplists:get_value(priv_dir, Config).